 En route to Royal Trails today, I decided long-distance hiking is trying to teach me a lesson: patience.
 Every day, something seems to go wrong.
 But every time something goes awry, I’m less shaken or annoyed by it than I would have been a year or two or three ago.
 In the grand scheme of life, if my rental car gets locked in a county park or I accidentally hike 26 miles instead of 24, is that really such a big deal?

 So guess what happened to me today?
 My schedule called for hiking from Soldiers Creek Park to Royal Trails, a total of 24.3 miles.
 The weather was pretty intense again today – highs in the low 90s with lots of sun.
 I couldn’t find a shuttle or cab that could bring me from one end of the trail to the other, so I had a dilemma.
 But then the answer seemed easy.
 The first half of the hike was along a recreational trail and roads, while the last half was trails.
 I’d park at the trailhead where the second half of the hike began, then hike out and back.
 That way I’d hike the same mileage, and hike every trail mile (the important stuff).

 But I did the math the previous night, when I was tired.
-I thought that my out-and-back hike on the Florida Trail was 3 miles short of the road walk I was skipping, so I decided to hike 3 more miles on side trails so I’d get the exact same mileage.
+Today, I determined that my out-and-back hike on the Florida Trail was three miles short of the road walk I was skipping, so I decided to hike three more miles on side trails so I’d get the exact same mileage.
 Perfect!